Good News

 Humanity

 Adam and Eve committed the first human sin in the garden of Eden.
-God had said to Adam, “…you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die.”[4]
+God had said to Adam, “…you must not eat from the tree of the knowledge of good and evil.
+When you eat of it, you will surely die.”[4]
 Because of his sin, he was banished from the garden, cutting him off from eternal life.
-And because God created Adam as the representative head of the human race, every human being, through natural generation, has inherited the sin nature.
+God created Adam as the representative of the human race.
+As a result, every human being has inherited the sin nature through natural generation.
 “For all have sinned and fall short of the glory of God.”[5]
 And though God is loving, his justice must be satisfied against that sin.

-This has been illustrated by imagining a person who works as an accountant in a large corporation and embezzles several hundred million dollars.
+Imagine a person who works as an accountant in a large corporation.
+This person embezzles several hundred million dollars.
 Two of his partners in the firm who also participated in the crime confess and turn him in.
 And the state bureau of investigation traces the crime to the computer at his work station.
-Then suppose he appears before the judge, willingly confesses his role in the crime, asks forgiveness, shows genuine remorse for his actions and promises never to do such a thing again.
+Then suppose he appears before the judge.
+He willingly confesses his role in the crime.
+He asks for forgiveness.
+He shows genuine remorse for his actions.
+He promises never to do such a thing again.
 Do you think the judge would let him off?
 A just judge must uphold the law.
 If not, everyone would become an embezzler.
 Neither can God let us off lightly.
 The penalty of death for sin must be paid.

-There are two particular problems concerning sin.
+There are two particular problems with sin.
 The first is the penalty of sin that makes people guilty before God and deserving death.
 We inherited legal guilt because of Adam’s sin.
 The Bible says, “[T]he wages of sin is death.”[8]
 We deserve death as a result of sin.
 The second problem is the power of sin that makes people corrupt before God.
 We also inherited the sinful nature because of Adam’s sin.
-So we are in a state of bondage or enslavement to sin because “everyone who commits sin is a slave to sin.”[9]
-People cannot rescue themselves from the penalty or the power of sin.
+We are in a state of bondage to sin.
+This happens because “everyone who commits sin is a slave to sin.”[9]
+People can’t rescue themselves from the penalty or the power of sin.

 Someone has drawn this analogy.
 Imagine a lemon tree in your yard producing sour lemons.
 But you decide you prefer sweet oranges.
 So you pull off the lemons and attach oranges to the ends of the branches.
 What would you have?
 It looks like an orange tree to the casual observer.
 But actually it is a lemon tree with dead oranges on it.
 You have not changed the nature of the tree.
-People cannot change their own nature any more than one can change the nature of that tree.
+People can’t change their own nature any more than one can change the nature of that tree.
 Lemon trees produce lemons not oranges.
-We may attempt to exchange bad habits for better ones, but we cannot change our sinful nature.
+We can try to exchange bad habits for better ones, but we can’t change our sinful nature.
 We need a new nature.
-The Bible says, “If anyone is in Christ, he is a new creation; the old has gone, the new has come!”[10]
+The Bible says this: “If anyone is in Christ, he is a new creation.
+The old has gone.
+The new has come!”[10]

-What people cannot do for themselves, God has done in Jesus Christ.
+What people can’t do for themselves, God has done in Jesus Christ.

 Christ

 We take on that new nature only through Jesus Christ.
-Jesus is God the Son, through whom the universe was created and who took on human form and came into the world as a baby.
+Jesus is God the Son.
+Through him, the universe was created.
+He took on human form and came into the world as a baby.
 The Bible says of Jesus, “The Word became flesh and made his dwelling among us.
-We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.”[11]
+We have seen his glory.
+It is the glory of the One and Only.
+He came from the Father, full of grace and truth.”[11]

-Jesus took on a human nature when he came into the world in order to live a sinless life as our representative in order to merit eternal life – he obeyed for us where Adam disobeyed.
+Jesus took on a human nature when he came into the world.
+He did this to live a sinless life as our representative.
+His goal was to merit eternal life.
+He obeyed for us where Adam disobeyed.
 “For as by one man’s disobedience many were made sinners, so by one man’s obedience many will be made righteous.”[12]
-And Jesus died in our place to pay the penalty that was due to us to satisfy God’s just wrath against sin.
-“Therefore he had to be made like his brothers in every way, in order to…become an acceptable sacrifice for the sins of the people.”[13]
+Jesus died in our place.
+He paid the penalty that was due to us.
+This act satisfied God’s just wrath against sin.
+“So he had to be made like his brothers in every way, to…become an acceptable sacrifice for the sins of the people.”[13]

-There is a story of a small band of patriots in a lonely valley in Switzerland who once marched against an invading force ten times their strength.
+There is a story of a small band of patriots in a lonely valley in Switzerland.
+They once marched against an invading force ten times their strength.
 They found themselves one day at the head of a narrow pass, confronted by a solid wall of spears.
 They made assault after assault, but the line remained unbroken.
-They finally gathered for one last attempt.
-As they charged, their leader suddenly advanced before them with outstretched arms, and every spear for three or four yards of the line was buried in his body.
+They finally gathered for one last try.
+As they charged, their leader suddenly advanced before them with outstretched arms.
+Every spear for three or four yards of the line was buried in his body.
 He fell dead.
 But he made a way for his followers.
 Through the opening, over his dead body, they rushed to victory and won the freedom of their country.
-Similarly, the Lord Jesus went before His people as the Captain of our salvation, sheathing the weapons of death and judgment into himself and preparing a place for us with His dead body.
+Similarly, the Lord Jesus went before His people as the Captain of our salvation.
+He sheathed the weapons of death and judgment into himself.
+He prepared a place for us with His dead body.

-But Jesus did not remain in the grave.
-God raised him from the dead to verify that justice had been served and to demonstrate his power over sin and death.
+But Jesus did not stay in the grave.
+God raised him from the dead.
+This act verified that justice had been served.
+It also demonstrated his power over sin and death.
 During the next forty days he appeared alive to more than 500 people.
-Then he ascended into heaven where he was declared Lord of heaven and earth and from where he continually prays for the church.
+Then he ascended into heaven.
+There, he was declared Lord of heaven and earth.
+From there, he continually prays for the church.
 Ten days later he sent the Holy Spirit into the world to live within every believer.
-One day Jesus will come again bodily, in power and glory, to receive his own unto himself and to rule and reign in the new heavens and new earth.
+One day Jesus will come again bodily, in power and glory.
+He will raise believers from the dead to meet Christ in the air.
+And the believers who are still alive will join them.
+He will rule and reign in the new heavens and new earth.

 Second, he offers a new freedom from the power of sin.
-He promises to save his people from sin’s power by giving the Holy Spirit, who enables them to live in a way that is pleasing to God. “[T]he fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+He promises to save his people from sin’s power.
+He gives the Holy Spirit, who enables them to live in a way that is pleasing to God. “[T]he fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Those who belong to Christ Jesus have crucified the sinful nature with its passions and desires.”[15]

 Christ offers himself to you as your living Savior as you respond in repentance and faith.